danielneal/cvcreator/README.md

 ## License

-Copyright © 2012 Daniel Neak
+Copyright © 2012 Daniel Neal
 Distributed under the Eclipse Public License, the same as Clojure.